Showing posts with label artifacts. Show all posts

 2023 April 1, Mule Day Parada Columbia and Mount Pleasant, TN.
 Grill & Museum

-Hubby and I had an excellent April 1st, (April Fools' Day) We stopped at Jacks in Lawrenceburg for breakfast.
+Hubby and I had an excellent April 1st (April Fools' Day) We stopped at Jack in Lawrenceburg for breakfast.
 I ordered their single gravy, sausage, and biscuits.
 Hubby ordered their big breakfast with pancakes.

 We rode to Columbia to watch the Mule Day Parade.
 Arrived a little early and found a place to sit.
 There were thousands of people there for the parade and other events.
 The parade began at 11:00 AM and was over a little after 12.
 The Grand Marshall was Mike Wolfe from America Pickers.